Remenix-YT/Discord-Token-Grabber-no-Download-/README.md

 Sub to my YT  Remenix-YT

-Updates Now versio 1.2 is out new stuff has been added to the script
+Updates Now version 1.2 is out new stuff has been added to the script